-Sintering tungsten crucible is the tungsten crucible produced by isostatic pressure – sintering method.
+It is the tungsten crucible produced by the isostatic pressure – sintering method.
 The isostatic pressure-sintering mainly includes a batch of raw materials, powder loading, isostatic pressure pressing, high-temperature sintering, car processing, finished product inspection, and other procedures.
 This method is one of the main preparation techniques for producing tungsten crucible.

 The main factors of cracking in sintered tungsten crucible are powder mixing, pressing pressure, the size of the rounded corner at the bottom of die core, the speed of sintering rise and drop, etc.

 The production process of sintered tungsten crucibles:

 1. Assemble the mold according to the size required by the blank loading, and put the tungsten powder raw material that meets the requirements of national standards into the mold, seal it and put it into the cold isostatic press for pressing.
 The forming pressure is generally 180 ~ 250MPa.

 2. The blank is sintered in a high-temperature induction sintering furnace.
 The heating rate is 80 ~ 150℃/h, the highest temperature is 2200 ~ 2400℃, and the heat preservation time is 4 ~ 8h.